 367: Time of check, time of use

-Burns A. and Wellings A[4].
+See also Burns and Wellings [5].

 Mechanism of failure

 Any time that a shared resource is open to general inspection, the resource can be monitored by a foreign process to determine usage patterns, timing patterns, and access patterns to determine ways that a planned attack can succeed.
 Such monitoring could be, but is not limited to: